Cairns: Messengers in Stone

 Order a copy from an independent book store.
 Here is a link to indiebound.org, which lets you order from independent book stores across the country.

-Buy the book from me ($18 – Takes you a Square account.
+Buy the book from me ($18 – Takes you to a Square account.
 Includes shipping, taxes, and a signature.
 Shipments only in US.)

 “Williams’ research in teasing out the stories of the silent rock sentinels offers readers an interesting way of connecting with the landscape and stimulating the imagination.
 This quirky book is worth a look.”